IronTony/react-native-react-query-starter-app/README.md

-# React Native Redux Toolkit Start App <!-- omit in toc -->
+# React Native (react-query) Toolkit Start App <!-- omit in toc -->

-> A React Native boilerplate app to bootstrap your next app wit Redux Toolkit and Saga!
+> A React Native boilerplate app to bootstrap your next app with React-Query!

 [![License](https://img.shields.io/github/license/IronTony/react-native-react-query-starter-app)](LICENSE)<!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-screen.svg?style=flat)](#contributors-:sparkles:)